TimKHuang/UniRanking_Scraper/README.md

 ## Pre-Requirements

-The programme uses python 3 libraries: `selenium`, `bs4`.
-They can be installed with command `pip install selenium beautifulsoup4` or `pip3 install selenium beautifulsoup4`.
+The programme uses python 3 libraries: `selenium`, `bs4`, `wikipedia`.
+They can be installed with command `pip install selenium beautifulsoup4 wikipedia` or `pip3 install selenium beautifulsoup4 wikipedia`.

 ## Run